-At CENSIS, we have a project fund we can leverage to support Scottish-based businesses that need to undertake research and development (R&D) in partnership with academia.
+We have a project fund that can support Scottish-based businesses to do research and development (R&D) projects in partnership with universities and colleges.

-CENSIS taps in to the rich seam of expertise within Scotland’s academic research community to help you tackle an industry-defined problem, maximising opportunities and generating real economic impact.
+CENSIS taps in to the rich seam of expertise within Scotland’s research community to help you tackle an industry-defined problem, maximising opportunities and generating economic impact.

-Typically lasting 6-18 months, our R&D projects happen in partnership with you plus one or more academic experts.
+Typically lasting 6-18 months, these our projects happen in partnership with you and one or more academic experts.
 Our in-house engineers can also play a part, depending on your requirements.

-We work with companies of all sizes and in any location, however to be eligible for CENSIS funding, you must work with a Scottish university partner, be based in Scotland – or plan to establish a business here – and show that the economic benefit will come to Scotland.
+We work with companies of all sizes and in any location, however to be eligible for CENSIS funding, you must work with a Scottish university or college, be based in Scotland – or plan to establish a business here – and show that the economic benefit will come to Scotland.

 Projects with the public sector are also possible, although if the project involves the development of a new product, it would normally require a private sector partner to exploit project outcomes.